Complete Guide to Route Optimization for Garbage Trucks

 Inefficient Routes

 The larger the area you cover and the more vehicles you have, the harder it will be to track all of your routes.
-While you can certainly manage to get the job done, it’s difficult to consider the different variables that go into routing, such as if routes overlap or if vehicles are going through the same area multiple times.
+While you can certainly manage to get the job done, it’s difficult to consider the different variables that go into routing, e.g., if routes overlap or if vehicles are going through the same area multiple times.

 In summary, a lot of time and money can be wasted on inefficient routing.